Pruning a Tree—The Better Way

 Once the bulk of the branch is removed, you can make the third and final cut at the collar just as you would for a smaller branch cut.

-In all cases, you are left with a small wound that will callous over and heal rapidly without the threat of disease.
+In all cases, you're left with a small wound that will callous over and heal rapidly without the threat of disease.

-Treating your trees right with a few careful cuts now will save you time — and maybe money — later on.
+Treating your trees right with a few careful cuts now will save you time, stress, and maybe money later on.
 Do that, and your trees will return the favor for years to come.

 Comments